 The success of the brand has increased its impact through the H2020 European Project SKIN (Short Supply Chain Knowledge Innovation Network).
 It is an ambitious initiative involving 20 partners, among them Cooperativas Agro-alimentarias de España, in 14 countries in the area of short food supply chains.
 The objective is to systematize and bring knowledge to agri-food agents, promote collaboration with an innovation approach linked to demand.
 They also provide inputs to administrations through its open networks.

 ‘We have found that women are the key to ensuring healthy, regional communities.
 However, they account for only a small percentage of the workforce on farms in rural Spain.’
 Gabriel said.

-They are providing education programs for women to accelerate their roles on farm and encouraging them to be more actives in the cooperatives’ governance bodies.
+They are providing education programs for women to accelerate their roles on farm.
+They also encourage them to be more active in the cooperatives’ governance bodies.
 Complementing education is an increased focus and investment on technology and innovation.
-‘If we can be empowering women through education and technology, we will help them to have more sustainable agricultural practices.
+‘If we empower women through education and technology, we will help them to have more sustainable agricultural practices.
 Agri-food cooperatives cannot waste the 50% of our intellectual capacity leaving women away from our enterprises life ’ Gabriel said.

-Cooperative structures, when implemented effectively can have the potential to strengthen entire industries.
+Cooperative structures, when implemented effectively have the potential to strengthen entire industries.
 Having effective governance, accountability and strong networks are critical to ensure ongoing success.
-Cooperativas Agro-alimentarias de España is an example of a strong functioning organisation that strengthens the agricultural market through effective bargaining and distribution of technology, education and innovation.
+Cooperativas Agro-alimentarias de España is an example of a strong functioning organisation.
+They strengthens the agricultural market through effective bargaining and distribution of technology, education and innovation.